Anger, Driving, And Impulse Control: How To Keep Your Cool On The Road

 Journaling

-Putting your thoughts down on paper is a healthy way of communicating your emotions.
+Putting your thoughts down on paper is often a healthy way of communicating your emotions.
 You can express disbelief, frustrations, and stressful thoughts in a safe, productive environment.
 Journaling may allow you to process your feelings and avoid manifesting them in problematic ways, such as road rage or excess anger in other situations.

 Mindfulness